 To draw a decent following on YouTube, you need to publish new videos on a regular basis.
 Once a month is probably the minimum.
 Once a week (or more) is far better.

-Once you’ve published enough videos to attract viewers, you need to allot time to interact with those viewers.
+Once you’ve published enough videos to attract viewers, you need to set aside time to interact with those viewers.
 That may not amount to much at the beginning, but responding to comments and answering questions can definitely take more time than you expect if your videos become popular.

 And then there are all the behind-the-scenes things like service and equipment upgrades, and so on.
 Those activities probably won’t require regular weekly attention, but you need to be prepared to spend the time and money when necessary.